LaurentLessard/colorconvert/README.md

 # colorconvert
-### A Matlab function for converting between different color coordinates
+### A Matlab function for converting between different color coordinate systems

-The purpose of the `colorconvert` function is to provide a simple way to convert between different color coordinates.
+The purpose of the `colorconvert` function is to provide a simple way to convert between different color coordinate systems.
 Although Matlab's image-processing toolbox provides much of this functionality already, the `colorconvert` function is much simpler to use.
 The basic syntax is:
 ```matlab
 out = colorconvert(color,colorspace,ref);
 ```